AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

   G(X) = (X 0, λ k .
 X (k + 1))
 ```

-We can pair morphisms again, but then we'll need morphisms between the functions too.
+We can pair morphisms again, but then we'll need morphisms between the functions for `cons` too.
 A morphism between functions `f, g : X → Y` is going to be something of type `∀ x : X . f x → g x`, so a product of morphisms in `Y`.
 Since `Y` is our universe of types, these will simply be functions.

 ```
 Vect A n ≅ ∀ X : ℕ → * .
 (1 → X 0) × (∀ k : ℕ .
 A × X k → X (k + 1)) → X n
 ```

-we can make this a bit easier to work with;
+we can make this a bit easier to work with by currying;
 ```
 Vect A n ≅ ∀ X : ℕ → * .
 X 0 → (∀ k : ℕ .
 A → X k → X (k + 1)) → X n
 ```